KevinWorkman/HappyCoding/tutorials/how-to/_posts/2019-08-10-interview.md

 The answer is almost always yes, and that's okay.
 Start thinking about different approaches: Are there other data structures you could use?
 Does the input have some special property you could manipulate?
 Is there a way to improve speed or memory?

 Talk through those questions out loud.
 Even if you don't know the exactly correct answer, the fact that you're asking the questions is a good sign.
-With practice you'll notice certain patterns emerging, where certain types of problem lend themselves to particular data structures.
+With practice you'll notice certain patterns emerging, where certain types of problems lend themselves to particular data structures.

 ## Manage your Time